 In community-acquired MRSA, the bacteria typically causes skin infections.
 In some cases, it can cause pneumonia and other infections.
 If a person does not get treatment, it can lead to sepsis.

 Recently, some communities may have observed an increase in MRSA infections due to the opioid crisis.
-Experts suggest that people who inject illicit drugs are 16 times more likely to become infected with MRSA.
+Experts suggest that people who inject illicit drugs are

 In healthcare settings, such as a hospital, MRSA can cause bloodstream infections, pneumonia, or surgical site infections.